Gentrain (GENT)

 Letter Grade (LG) or Pass/No Pass (P/NP) • Total hours: 51 hours lecture

 This course studies the history, philosophy, literature, and art of the Western world from about 1870 to the present, stressing the immense dislocations caused to the entire social, economic, religious, intellectual, and political fabric caused by the end of colonialism, two world wars, pollution, and overpopulation.
-Not open to students with credit in GENT 13, 14, or 15.
+Not open to students with credit in WRLD 13, 14, or 15.
 Portions of instruction may be offered online; may also be offered fully online.

 Credit transferable: Transfers to CSU & UC